tylerneylon/pacpac/readme.md

 There are 3 mazes to play through.
 This is thrice as many as the original pac-man :)

-You need the [löve](http://love2d.org) game engine to play - at least version 0.8.0.
+You need the [löve](http://love2d.org) game engine to play.
+The current code is written for löve v0.9.2.

 The original code was written in under 24 hours as a challenge.
 My wife didn't believe I could make a pac-man-like game in a day.